pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 3. Install the Lab Simulator into you laptop . [see Instructions]
 4. Open the **config.py** script located into the simulator root directory.
 Update the **ctr_client_id** and **ctr_client_password** variables with  CTR client ID and Client Password you got in step 2.
 5. Depending on your region uncomment the **host=xxx** and **host_for_token=xxx** variables. **Notice** DCLOUD demos are located in the US.
+6. Create a SecureX Token named **CTR_SecureX_Token** [ See Instructions here ](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token).
+Or you can use the one you already created into your SecureX Tenant.
-6. Start the simulator and open your browser to **http://localhost:4000**
+7. Start the simulator and open your browser to **http://localhost:4000**
-7. Check that communication between the Lab Simulator and your SecureX tenant is Ok.
+8. Check that communication between the Lab Simulator and your SecureX tenant is Ok.
 Click on the **check SecureX** link on the top left of the displayed web page.

     The expected result is the following :

     ![](assets/img/3.png)

-8. At this point you can run the half of the full demo ( Detection and Alert )
+9. At this point you can run the half of the full demo ( Detection and Alert )

 First log into you SecureX tenant and open the incident manager into the SecureX Ribbon.
 Have a look to the existing incidents.